wildfly-extras/wildfly-camel-book/cloud/openshift.md

 kubernetes v0.4-dev
 ```

-We may also wnat to create an alias to the Kubernetes client
+We may also want to create an alias to the Kubernetes client

 ```
 alias kube="docker run --rm --net=host -i openshift/origin kube"